AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

     colors: colors-a
     title: The Section Title
     subtitle: ''
-    text: >
-      I started my professional career in 2015 as a Teaching Assitant at the Mechanical Engineering department of my university.
-I was involved in performing my social and engineering abilities, such as mentorship, public speaking, mechanical design and programming to develop or improve the tools students and professors used for their classes.
-Then I founded a (very) small company on robotics and automation that closed in 2018, but then the idea evolved to [zDynamics](https://zdynamics.org/): the first educational group of advanced robotics in Mexico; at the same time, I was a software employee in some some other companies (but I do not consider myself as a *software developer*).
-Nowadays, I have developed new skills and improved the already existing ones
-    styles:
-      self:
-        height: auto
-        width: narrow
-        margin:
-          - mt-0
-          - mb-0
-          - ml-0
-          - mr-0
-        padding:
-          - pt-24
-          - pb-24
-          - pl-4
-          - pr-4
-        justifyContent: center
-      title:
-        textAlign: center
-      subtitle:
-        textAlign: center
-      text:
-        textAlign: center
-  - type: TextSection
-    elementId: ''
-    colors: colors-a
-    title: The Section Title
-    subtitle: ''
     text: >-
       I started my professional career in 2015 as a Teaching Assitant at the Mechanical Engineering department of my university.
 I was involved in